 The Park

 The Park is a new state-of-the-art crematorium facility for the Saltram area of Plymouth.
-Estimated for completion in 2024, the scheme also includes an on-site cafe and offices for the Drake Memorial Park.
+The scheme also includes an on-site cafe and offices for the Drake Memorial Park.

 The location of the new building has prompted a landscape inspired design response.
 The scheme roots itself in the calmness of the surrounding landscape to provide the best possible experience for mourners.